anywhichway/lmdb-indexeddb/README.md

 When synchronous versions of async functions that result in asynchronous IndexedDB activity are called, the IndexedDB functions are invoked but not tracked with the exception of errors, which are logged to the console.
 As a result, the use of `putSync`,`removeSync` and `clearSync` is DISCOURAGED and warnings are written to the console.
 The method `get`, which is synchronous, is safe to use since it only access the cache (all data in a local IndexedDB is loaded when the darabases is opened, no IndexedDB activity occurs when `get` is called).

 A non-standard method `getEntryAsyc` is provided to allow the user to access the IndexedDB entry after opening.
 The method takes a `key` and an optional second argument `force` which, if `true`, will force the IndexedDB entry to be loaded into the cache.
-This is useful for debugging of if the database is updated via an alternate mechanism.
+This is useful for debugging or if the database is updated via an alternate mechanism.
 To load multiple entries you can also use the standard method `prefetch`.

-In addition to `version` and `value`, the entry object in the database may have the boolean properties `compression` and `encrypted`.
+In addition to `version` and `value`, the entry object in the database may have the boolean properties `compressed` and `encrypted` and a timestamp `mtime`.
 For consistency, these are not returned to the calling program, but they will be transmitted once replication is supported.
-Because these properties are stored, compression and encryption are not all or nothing propositions like the are with the NodeJS version of LMDB.
+Because these properties are stored, compression and encryption are not all or nothing propositions like they are with the NodeJS version of LMDB.
 You can have some entries compressed and some not, and the same for encryption.
 They will be automatically detected and handled appropriately.
 Note, if you do open a database without an encryption key any entries that are encrypted will have an `Int32Array` in their value property.
 Finally, when `useVersions` is set to `false`, the `version` property will not be present in the entry object when returned; however, in the datastore it will be version 1 when the entry is first created.

 The method `resetReadTxnAsync` will reset the cache of a database and load all data from IndexedDB.
 This is useful if the database is updated via an alternate mechanism.
 The method `resetReadTxn`is not implemented and will throw an error.